rajeshmantri2711/Splunk-SOC-2025/Splunk/README.md

 <h2 align="center">Overview</h2>

 Splunk Enterprise serves as the central analytics engine of this SOC lab.
-Universal Forwarders (UF) are deployed on endpoints to securely ship logs to the indexer.
-This architecture ensures real-time visibility and high-fidelity telemetry across systems.
+Universal Forwarders (UF) are deployed on endpoints to securely send logs to the indexer.

 ---